-During a Thai Massage treatment session, massage therapists may need to deal with emotional and trauma release of the receiver/client.
-Depending on the type of session given, i.e. rather relaxation or therapeutic, and depending on the receptiveness or “openness” of the client, it’s more or less likely emotional release or emotional outbursts will occur.
+During a Thai Massage treatment session, massage therapists may need to deal with emotional and trauma release of the client.
+Depending on the type of session given, i.e. rather relaxation or therapeutic, and depending on the receptiveness or “openness” of the client, it’s more or less likely that emotional release or emotional outbursts will occur.

 Of course, apart from spontaneous, unexpected release, it may be that we deliberately want to work on trauma release.
 The latter, surely, should always be with consent of the client.

-In this article we take a look at how to recognize emotional issues and how we can work with them using Thai Massage.
+In this post we take a look at how to recognize emotional issues and how we can work with them using Thai Massage.
 Note that the following is based on my personal experiences throughout the time of my work as a Thai Massage practitioner.

 Recognizing Emotional Issues